yoavrubin/streams/readme.md

 From these, all the rest is created.

-For now added two simple generators:
+For now added three simple generators:

 -  intGen :  generates natural numbers